GdsLacerda/Hackord/README.md

 Don't trust our pre-compiled binaries?
 Here we will teach you how you can run from source code.
 Note for Linux users: As your case is a little bit diffrent documentation (or kinda lack of it) has been moved to [Running under Linux Section](#running-under-linux).
-Also as we mentioned in [FAQ](#faq), we are creating Hackord for windows and MacOS/Linux is not supported.
+Also as we mentioned in [FAQ](#faq), we are creating instagen for windows and MacOS/Linux is not supported.
 While we give instruction on how run it, we can't be 100% if it is going to run under those platforms.
 And we are not planning on adding support any time soon.

 #### Downloading Python (Windows/MacOS)
 Hackord is using Python 3.10.4.